Ensure Your Devices Are Able To Connect Smoothly

 Only the imp005 is capable of connecting via a wired Ethernet network.
 It supports 10Mbps and 100Mbps operation.

-An imp005-based device may still need be configured by BlinkUp even if it is only going to connect via Ethernet.
+An imp005-based device may still need be configured by BlinkUp even if it is only going to connect via Ethernet, in order to activate it.
 Some end-users may wish to provide a WiFi network as a backup, so you should consider providing the ability to enter these details as an option in your BlinkUp app.
-The imp005-based device will still require both a planID and an enrollment token in order to be authorized to access the Electric Imp impCloud™, and these can be passed using BlinkUp.
+The imp005-based device will still require both a planID and an enrolment token in order to be authorized to access the Electric Imp impCloud™, and these can be passed using BlinkUp.
 However, it is also possible to set these values in application code using the imp API method imp.setenroltokens().
 Care should be taken in this case to prevent these method being called every time the device is power-cycled or wakes from sleep.

 Both groups of settings are enabled by default, but can be disabled: for example, if you wish to apply proxy settings but not add static IP address information.
 The ‘Static IP’ section requires the entry of an IP address, netmask, gateway address and at the address of at least one DNS serve, all in quad numeric form, eg. 192.168.0.1.
 You will not be able to proceed until you have entered this information (or disabled the settings by toggling the ‘Assign static IP address switch).
 The ‘Proxy’ settings page requires a server address and a port number at minimum.